-In our opinion, the financial statements present fairly, in all material respects, the financial position of S Split Corp. as at December 31, 2015 and December 31, 2014, and its financial performance, changes in its net assets attributable to holders of Class A shares and its cash flows for the years then ended in accordance with International Financial Reporting Standards.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of S Split Corp. as at December 31, 2016 and December 31, 2015, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.